akrherz/iem/docs/datasets/afos.md

 ### Summary

-This archive consistents of raw ASCII text products issued by the National Weather Service.
+This archive consists of raw ASCII text products issued by the National Weather Service.
 Some places on the website will refer to this as "AFOS", which is an archaic old abbreviation associated with this dataset.
 The realtime source of this dataset is the processing of text products sent over the NOAAPort SBN, but